azad-ali786/FullTime_JobOpenings/README.md

 - **[Resume Example](https://www.overleaf.com/latex/templates/modern-deedy/cxtjgrmpsrvh)**
   * This ATS friendly resume provides an example of an effective and well-structured resume format.
 It includes sections for contact information, summary or objective, work experience, education, skills, and more.
 You can use it as a reference to create your own professional resume.
 Additionally, you can view a my resume created using this format [here](https://drive.google.com/file/d/1OAmU02WNjXTY-uRYj_0d_QkcgQGNAVYr/view?usp=sharing).

+- If you need personal mentorship, feel free to ping me on [LinkedIn](https://www.linkedin.com/in/azad-ali-49274a1a0/)

 ## For International Jobs